Death of a Hussy: Plot

 Maggie Baird is a newcomer to Lochdubh.
 Her considerable wealth has been garnered from a life of being the mistress of rich men.
 Not technically a prostitute, Maggie has nevertheless traded her looks and her sexual favours for money and material gain.
 Unlike the men with whom she involved herself, Maggie is financially astute and has invested wisely.
 In Lochdubbh, she arrives as a middle aged woman, fat and dressed in tweed suits.
 Her niece, Alison Kerr, comes to live with her aunt after a serious operation for cancer.
 Alison is a diffident young woman, easily intimidated by her domineering aunt.

 Hamish Macbeth and his dog Towser are living in Strathbane.
 Lochdubh's police station has been closed.
-Neither Hamish, walking the beat with hard bitten PC Mary Graham, nor Towser, housed in police dog kennels with tough German Shepherds is happy away from their beloved village.
+Neither Hamish, walking the beat with PC Mary Graham, nor Towser, housed in police dog kennels with German Shepherds, is happy to be away from their village.

 Maggie Baird, at a dinner party with the Halbuton-Smyths in Lochdubh, learns that the villagers are missing their local bobby, Hamish Macbeth.
 Maggie is intrigued and decides to rally the village to instigate a mini crime wave to have Hamish reinstated.
 Despite offending a number of the locals, the crime wave is set in motion and the senior police at Strathbane decide that it is indeed a necessity to have a local policeman.
 Hamish and Towser gleefully return to Lochdubh.

 At the celebrations for Hamish's return, Maggie catches a glimpse of herself in a shop window and is shocked to see the fat, frumpish woman she has become.
 She announces to Alison and to her housekeeper, Mrs. Todd, that she is going away for several months to take herself in hand.
 During her absence, Alison is tasked with typing up Maggie's frankly pornographic memoirs.